ward/run/_drafts/2026-05-03-broad-street-run.md

 My alarm went off at 4:20.
 Good thing I'm pretty good at immediately getting out of bed most of the time.
-I got going with the usual morning routine, but swiftly.
-I had three bites of the past leftovers from the night before.
+I got going with the usual morning routine, but with more purpose than usual.
+I had three bites of the pasts leftovers from the night before.
 I had a banana.
 My wife (who was nice enough to tag along for this madness) and I headed out the door at 4:40.
 The drive to the parking lot took about 50 mins, we arrived by 5:30 or so.
 I changed into my running gear, threw a sweater over, was too cold, but we made our way to the metro station that was right there.
-Got to the metro platform by about 5:38–39, waited five minutes for the express train to arrive, got in like sardines, and after some more delay we were on our way.
+Got to the metro platform by about 5:38–39 (I remember looking at the clock too often, waiting for a metro to show up), waited five minutes for the express train to arrive, got in like sardines, and after some more delay we were on our way.
 The express line still stopped a few more times and every time our idea of being in there like sardines got hit by a "it can always be worse".
 By the end of the 30–40 minute ordeal, I was sweating a little from the heat of the mass of people in that cart.
 Dicht bijeen is warm.

 We arrived at the start area with about 40 minutes till the start.
 Walked to the toilets.
-There were a lot, but the lining up was a bit disorganized, you had to kind of guess which line belonged to how many toilets.
+There were a lot, but the lining up was a bit disorganized, you had to kind of guess which line belonged to what number of toilets.
 Anyway, that was uneventful and we headed to my corral.
 Everyone under 62 minutes seed time got in the red corral, right behind the elites.
 I did not really have time to jog around for a warm up (and did not want the mess of figuring out a good spot nearby to even try that), so I made do with swinging legs, some running in place, some jumping up and down.
-Not ideal, but I also was not really worried about it.
+Not ideal, but I also was not really worried about it?
+It helps that I did not expect a PR here.

+TODO: Corral picture.

 ## Race

 The start was given a bit abruptly and off we were.
-I started off a bit by feel and a bit by glancing at the watch.
+I started off partly by feel and partly by glancing at the watch.
 Early on, there is not much trust you can put in that GPS time reading anyway.
-It felt right though.
+The pace felt right though.
 Once the GPS caught on, my feeling was confirmed.
-I noticed the people around me must also be aiming for about that hour, we all just stuck around that same pace.
+I assumed the people around me must also be aiming for an hour and we all just stuck around that same pace.
 Specifically, I tried to stay near a guy that, going by his jersey, was part of the club that organised my previous two track races.
-They have some speedy boys and girls and I had noticed a lot of shirts in the start corral.
+They have some speedy boys and girls and I had noticed a lot of their shirts in the start corral.

 > Watch splits kilometres one and two, rounded to the second: 3:43, 3:43

+TODO: Is tina's early picture usable?

 Pretty much bang on.
 After those two first kilometres though, I realise that my heart rate is not going up to where it should.
 Historically, my